Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Defining Validation Bounds

-The partial derivatives in (\ref{eq:4.4}) are determined following the discussion in Section \ref{sec:2} with Equation (\ref{eq:2.13}).
-Therefore, an mTRL calibration is validated if the extracted reflection coefficient from the verification mTRL meets the following condition:
+The partial derivatives in \eqref{eq:4.4} are determined following the discussion in Section~\ref{sec:2}, using \eqref{eq:2.12}.
+The same derivative calculation can be applied to the phase of $\Gamma$ in a similar way.

+Finally, the multiline TRL calibration is validated if the extracted reflection coefficient meets the following condition:

-where $\mu_{|\Gamma|}$ is the expected value of the reflection coefficient, and $\kappa$ is the coverage factor of a Gaussian distribution.
-For 95\,\% coverage, $\kappa=2$, while for 99.7\,\% coverage, $\kappa=3$.
-If the result surpasses the confidence bounds, other types of error exist beyond an impedance variation.
+where $\mu_{|\Gamma|}$ represents the expected value of the reflection coefficient, and $\kappa$ denotes the coverage factor of a Gaussian distribution.
+For 68\,\% coverage, $\kappa=1$.
+For 95\,\% coverage, $\kappa=2$, and for 99.7\,\% coverage, $\kappa=3$.
+If the result exceeds the confidence bounds, other types of errors may exist besides impedance variation, such as noise.